13 Examples On How To Get More Reviews For Your App in 2025

 Users are still figuring out your app at this stage.
 Asking them for feedback too soon can feel intrusive.
 You want them to form a real opinion before dropping the "If you like this app, please rate us 5 stars!" line.
 Besides that, why would you ever rate an app that you are not even familiar with?
 That’s how you get bad reviews.

 Instead, wait until users are actively engaged.
 For example, after they’ve completed a key task, like finishing a game level or reaching a milestone in a productivity app.
-That’s when they’re most likely to feel positive about their experience—the perfect moment to drop an app review prompt.
+That’s when they’re most likely to feel positive about their experience, the perfect moment to drop an app review prompt.

+2️⃣ Don’t interrupt users during critical tasks.
 If users are in the middle of something stressful or time-sensitive, a sudden app rating prompt is going to annoy them.
 And you don’t want annoyed users leaving reviews, right?
 Instead, find those natural breaks in activity, like after they’ve completed a transaction.

 3️⃣ Lastly, don’t be a pest.
 Repeated prompts can backfire, big time.
 Give users time to breathe.
 If they don’t respond to the first iOS app review prompt, don’t hammer them with another right away.
 Let at least a week or two pass before asking again, and only after they’ve engaged with the app further.